Expanding Affordable Housing and Supporting Diverse Developers

 Coalition Partners

-Growing Diverse Housing Developers expands on each of the coalition partner’s programming supporting developers of color to participate in real estate development in their regions.
+Growing Diverse Housing Developers expands on each of the coalition partner’s programming supporting diverse developers to participate in real estate development in their regions.
 Here are examples of initiatives we are each working on that invest in the futures of developers.

 Meet Our Growing Diverse Housing Developers Participants